pikatchu/closedsource/book/0034-the_raid.md

 The silence pressed against her.

-Only then, in that empty, soundless moment, did she hear Jasper’s last words in her mind:
+Only then, in that empty, soundless moment, did she hear Jasper's last words in her mind:

 "Become a programmer, Jasmina."